FREQUENTLY ASKED QUESTIONS ABOUT LICE

 What Should I Do After Treatment?

 Head lice do not survive long if they fall off a person and cannot feed.
 You don’t need to spend a lot of time or money on housecleaning activities.
-Follow these steps to help avoid re–infestation by lice that have recently fallen off the hair or crawled onto clothing or furniture.
+Follow these steps to help know how to get rid of lice and avoid re–infestation by lice that have recently fallen off the hair or crawled onto clothing or furniture.

 - Machine wash and dry clothing, bed linens, and other items that the infested person wore or used during the 2 days before treatment using the hot water (130°F) laundry cycle and the high heat drying cycle.
 Clothing and items that are not washable can be dry–cleaned OR sealed in a plastic bag and stored for 2 weeks.

 - Soak combs and brushes in hot water (at least 130°F) for 5–10 minutes.

 - Vacuum the floor and furniture, particularly where the infested person sat or lay.
 However, the risk of getting infested by a louse that has fallen onto a rug or carpet or furniture is very small.
 Head lice survive less than 1–2 days if they fall off a person and cannot feed; nits cannot hatch and usually die within a week if they are not kept at the same temperature as that found close to the human scalp.
 Spending much time and money on housecleaning activities is not necessary to avoid re-infestation by lice or nits that may have fallen off the head or crawled onto furniture or clothing.